cofoundry-cms/Cofoundry.Docs/src/User Areas/Defining a User Area.md

     public string Name { get; } = "Member";

     /// <summary>
-    /// Indicates if users in this area can login using a password.
-If this is false
+    /// Indicates if users in this area can sign in using a password.
+If this
-    /// the password field will be null and login will typically be via SSO or some
+    /// is <see langword="false"/> the password field will be <see langword="null"/>
+    /// and sign in will typically be via SSO or some other method.
+If this is
-    /// other method.
+    /// <see langword="true"/> then the email field is mandatory, because it is
+    /// required for account recovery.
     /// </summary>
-    public bool AllowPasswordLogin { get; } = true;
+    public bool AllowPasswordSignIn { get; } = true;

     /// <summary>
-    /// Indicates whether the user should login using thier email address as the username.
+    /// Indicates whether the user should sign in using thier email address as the username.
     /// Some SSO systems might provide only a username and not an email address so in
     /// this case the email address is allowed to be null.
     /// </summary>
     public bool UseEmailAsUsername { get; } = true;

     /// <summary>
-    /// The path to a login page to use when a user does not have permission to
+    /// The path to redirect to if a user is not signed in, which is typically a
-    /// access a resource.
-The path to the denied resource is appended to the query
+    /// page where the user can sign in.
+The path to the denied resource is appended to the
-    /// string of the LoginPath using the parameter name "ReturnUrl".
+    /// query string of the <see cref="SignInPath"/> using the parameter name "ReturnUrl".
+    /// If set to <see langword="null"/> then a 403 (Forbidden) error page will be
+    /// returned instead.
     /// </summary>
-    public string LoginPath { get; } = "/members/auth/login";
+    public string SignInPath { get; } = "/members/auth/signin";

     /// <summary>
-    /// Cofoundry creates an auth scheme for each user area.
-Use this property to set this
+    /// Cofoundry creates an auth scheme for each user area, but only one can be the
-    /// user area as the default auth scheme, which means the HttpContext.User property will
+    /// default.
+In an application with multiple user areas a client can be signed in
+    /// to multiple users at the same time, so the default scheme dictates which user
+    /// area is authenticated by default when querying the "current user" and is therefore
+    /// also used for checking permissions.
+It's rare that a site would implement more
-    /// be set to this identity.
+    /// than one custom user area, so in most cases this should be set to <see langword="true"/>.
     /// </summary>
     public bool IsDefaultAuthScheme { get; } = true;